Azure/azure-iot-sdk-csharp/provisioning/device/samples/solutions/BestPracticeSampleX509/readme.md

 2. Set up an IoT hub Device Provisioning Service (DPS) instance.
 3. Link the IoT hub(s) to the DPS instance.
 See [here](https://learn.microsoft.com/azure/iot-dps/quick-setup-auto-provision) for the instructions.
+4. Install OpenSSL for Windows.

 ## Warning

-The provided script, [X509AuthSetup.ps1](https://github.com/Azure/azure-iot-sdk-csharp/tree/main/provisioning/device/samples/solutions/BestPracticeSampleX509/X509AuthSetup.ps1) creates X.509 test certificates.
+The provided script, [X509DpsSetup.ps1](https://github.com/Azure/azure-iot-sdk-csharp/tree/main/provisioning/device/samples/solutions/BestPracticeSampleX509/X509DpsSetup.ps1) creates X.509 test certificates.
 They are provided for demonstration purposes only.
 Certificates must not be used for production.
 For a production environment, we recommend using X.509 certificate authority (CA) certificates and your own best practices for certificate lifetime management.
 To read more about X.509 CA certificates, see [here](https://learn.microsoft.com/en-us/azure/iot-hub/iot-hub-x509ca-concept).

 ### Generate test certificates and verify root certificate